 Writing a 4000 character personal statement is a daunting task – especially if you’re unsure about how to structure it and what to include.
-Don’t worry – this post will help you get started and give you some guidance on what makes a good personal statement.
+Don’t worry – this post will help you get started on the application process and give you some guidance on writing your UCAS personal statement.

 Stage 1 – Content